mr-nobadyX/AvniHomeFoodProduction/README.md

 ### **Conclusion**

-Kritika Home Food is designed as a modern, responsive, and user-friendly platform to showcase a range of fresh, homemade chapatis and related food items.
+Avni Home Food is designed as a modern, responsive, and user-friendly platform to showcase a range of fresh, homemade chapatis and related food items.
 With advanced features like interactive sliders, lazy loading, and a seamless email contact form, the website is built to provide a rich customer experience.
 Future enhancements and backend integrations will further enable the site to scale and meet growing customer demands.